4L33T/4L33T/README.md

 ## Hi there 👋 I'm Andy!

-I'm using Python, Rust, and SQL.
+I'm using Python, Rust, and SQL to jumpstart my Kaggle competition spirit! 🔥

 **I love working with**